rust-lang/rfcs/text/0000-libtest-json-output.md

 }
 ```

+This trait is but an implementation detail, and is not meant to be exposed outside of libtest.

 Using this trait and the CLI option `--format`, libtest can be easily extended in the future to support other output formats.

 # Drawbacks